 In a child's first years of reading, 100 words make up 65% of all the words he or she will encounter.

 The Sightword Worksheets teach each child this basic vocabulary.

-The “sight” in Sightword refers to the ability of the child to recognize the word instantly on sight, without the need of sounding it out.
+The “sight” in sightword refers to the ability of the child to recognize the word instantly on sight, without the need to sound it out.
 The child who reaches this level can already sound out each word and, in fact, must do so to learn the word.
 The Sightword Worksheets are not surrogate flash cards whose purpose is to cause the child to memorize words for instant parroting on demand.
 Rather, they have as their purpose allowing the child to internalize a basic vocabulary of words that he or she can read and write quickly and with ease.

-The Sightword Worksheets present one hundred sixty-one different words over four different levels of activity.
-The four levels are given letter designations from A to D. The A level worksheets contain words that make use of only the first or white spellings for the sounds on the Decoding Chart.
+The Sightword Worksheets present 161 different words over four different levels of activity.
+The four levels are given letter designations from A to D. The A level worksheets contain words that make use of only the first or white spellings for the sounds on the decoding chart.
 The B level uses all of the spellings including the double-star spellings.
 The C level adds silent letters and their spelling codes.
-The C level also introduces “outlaw” words – words for which the Chart cannot produce a spelling.
+The C level also introduces “outlaw” words – words for which the decoding chart cannot produce a spelling.

 For an explanation of outlaw words and how the child learns to spell them, click on the Outlaw Words button in the menu bar above.